Last reviewed on October 22, 2024

 Finding a business incubator

 To get a visa, an entrepreneur must find an incubator ready to develop their project.
-To do so, the applicants must turn to several incubators and pass interviews.
+The applicants must turn to several incubators and pass interviews to do so.

-When the incubator approves the project, Immigrant Invest lawyers finish filling out the form at the IAPMEI website.
-The application will move to the last level and will be awaiting approval.
+When the incubator approves the project, Immigrant Invest lawyers will finish filling out the form on the IAPMEI website.
+The application will then move to the last level and await approval.

 5